 What is the greatest need that the church has?
 I believe that our greatest need is to draw closer to God.
 This is always our greatest need.

 Well then, how do we do it?
 In our own history, and in the history of Christianity as a whole, two practices stand out as key elements of spiritual growth: prayer and Bible study.
 Fasting and meditation have also been important, for they support prayer and study.
 Participation (not just attendance) in a church is also important.

-Here's a simple way to look at prayer: It shows that we need help and that we consider God the best source of the help we need.
+Here’s a simple way to look at prayer: It shows that we need help and that we consider God the best source of the help we need.
 In this way our requests give God glory and show him as great and worthy.
 As we put all significant aspects of life in our prayers, we acknowledge that God is the center of our lives.
-Related article: Prayer: a cry for help
+Related article: Prayer: a cry for help.

 What do we value?